igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 The loss bits are amenable to "greasing" described in {{GREASE}} and MUST be greased.
 The greasing should be accomplished similarly to the Latency Spin bit greasing in {{QUIC-TRANSPORT}}.
-Namely, implementations MUST disable loss reporting for a given connection with a certain likelihood, such that on average loss reporting is disabled for at least one eighth of connections (see {{tp}}).
+Namely, implementations MUST NOT include loss_bits transport parameter for a random selection of at least one in every 16 connections.

 # Security Considerations